AscendLab

 Quick answer

-A DCA calculator estimates how repeated monthly investments may grow under fixed return and fee assumptions.
+A DCA calculator estimates how repeated monthly or weekly investments may grow under fixed return and fee assumptions.

 It is an educational projection, not a prediction of actual market returns.